matlire/Hexa-OS/README.md

 # Hexa OS

-Hexa OS - is a from-scratch project of os.
+Hexa OS - is an educational from-scratch project of os.

 To build: